hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/offset.md

 OFFSET 100
 ```

-The offset value is a numeric value that can be computed in the client application and does not
+The offset value is a numeric value that can be computed by the client application and does not
 need to be a constant value.